-Unmet Transit Need that is not Reasonable to Unmet Transit Need that is Reasonable to Meet Not An Unmet Transit Need Meet at this time The system maps are very dated and are not easy for the general public, especially new riders, to use.
-Operational co process, and a departments.
-This is not an SacRT routes need to be completely overhauled so that they run efficiently through highly populated areas, main streets and avenues.
-Operational co process, and a departments.
-This is not an SRTD (incl. portions of Unincorporated Sacramento County) SacRT receives massive amounts of funding but are not using the funds correctly, and city and state government need to really audit Sacramento Regional transits operations.
-Operational co process, and a departments.
-This is not an Other San Joaquins (rail) are looking at extending service north to Sacramento County.
-Operational co process, and a departments.
-This is not an ACC Rides - Volunteers take 3 1⁄2 hours for a Delta area round trip, and two clients in Courtland can't walk to bus stop.
+i , pp Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet Comments The system maps are very dated and are not easy for the general public, especially new riders, to use.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+SacRT routes need to be completely overhauled so that they run efficiently through highly populated areas, main streets and avenues.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+Sacramento County) SacRT receives massive amounts of funding but are not using the funds correctly, and city and state government need to really audit Sacramento Regional transits operations.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+Other San Joaquins (rail) are looking at extending service north to Sacramento County.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+ACC Rides - Volunteers take 3 1⁄2 hours for a Delta area round trip, and two clients in Courtland can't walk to bus stop.
 Currently there are no volunteers because of COVID-19 since a majority are seniors.
-SCT/Link staff (Isleton, Locke trying to impro Operational co process, and a departments.
-This is not an p comments are not analyzed as part of the unmet transit needs I are passed on to transit agencies to share with the appropriate comments are not analyzed as part of the unmet transit needs I are passed on to transit agencies to share with the appropriate comments are not analyzed as part of the unmet transit needs I are passed on to transit agencies to share with the appropriate s.
+SCT/Link staff responded: SCT/Link provides service from Galt to the Delta area (Isleton, Locke, Ryde, etc.).
+This service has very low ridership, which we are trying to improve.
+SCT/Link is looking at different ways to serve the area.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.